-But, Ford has replaced the mechanical lever with an unsatisfying small electronic flip switch which probably saves cost and space.
+But, Ford has replaced the mechanical lever with an unsatisfying small electronic flip switch which probably saves space.
 But bleh… How I yearn for good old-fashioned mechanical controls that actually took some muscle to operate!

 4. Too Much Junk in the Trunk

-Hybrids require batteries which must be stored somewhere.
+Hybrids require batteries that must be stored somewhere.
 Since the Fusion hybrid was derived from the gas-only version, space for batteries was an afterthought and they just threw the batteries in a big step in the trunk:

 5. The Length